aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 check layouts/templates directory for a list of layouts examples

-##Security
+## Security
 Please report security issues to info@aeonlabs.de make sure to include the error file or a full description of it.

-##License
+## License
 Code is under the [Creative Commons ShareAlike Attribution international license](http://creativecommons.org/licenses/by-sa/4.0/); although some other licenses may apply on other developer's code.

-##View a demo
+## View a demo of the CMS
-To view a demonstration of the CMS platform [click here!](http://aeonlabs.solutions/sitebuilder/index.php) use the following credentials to login:
+To view a demonstration of the CMS platform [click here!](http://aeonlabs.solutions/sitebuilder/index.php)

+Use the following credentials to login:
-username: admin
+- username: admin
-password: 12345
+- password: 12345

 [Visit AeonLabs!](http://www.aeonlabs.solutions)